 Here’s an example of a distracting color choice that doesn’t flatter the environment.

-Bridals are always a blast, and such a good thing to do before your wedding day!
+Bridals are always a blast, and such a good thing to do before or after your wedding day!
 You get so many more shots of the two of you in your dress and suit, in pretty lighting and an amazing location!
 There's no stress on time, as wedding day portraits usually go.
 These are usually the pictures people use the very most, out of everything.

 Here's a few things to know for bridals to be sure they go as smoothly as possible: If you hire a hair + makeup artist, be specific as to what you want.

 Almost every time a bride shows up for bridals, they are redoing their hair, wiping off makeup and putting their own on top of it.
 Being honest and specific with your hair and makeup artist will help them know exactly what you want, and if you are unsatisfied, TELL THEM!
 It sucks when my brides aren't excited about their pictures because their hair is too curly, or their makeup isn't natural enough.
 Your hair and makeup artist wants you to feel beautiful and confident, and they wont be offended if you aren’t lovin what they have done.
 Don't be afraid to get what you want!

 Truth be told, lighting is key in photography.
 I’m a natural light photographer with a background in fine art and journalism.
 I live for warm, soft, natural light; incorporating flash only during the reception, after the sun’s gone down.
 My goal is to capture a wedding’s warmth and documenting how it actually looked and felt.
 There are a few times where a little preparation can make for wayyyyyy more flattering photos.
 Since lighting is so often overlooked on the wedding day, I wanted to shine a light on this topic (hahaaaa… I’ll stop).